Yoasobi: 2022–2023: Hajimete no, "Idol" and The Book 3

-Yoasobi collaborated with four Naoki Prize-winning novelists to perform four songs based on their short stories under the theme of "a story to read when you do [something] for the first time".
-It contains Rio Shimamoto's Watashi Dake no Shoyūsha, Mizuki Tsujimura's Yūrei, Miyuki Miyabe's Iro Chigai no Trump, and Eto Mori's Hikari no Tane.
-All stories were published as a tankōbon book by Suirinsha, titled Hajimete no, on February 16, 2022.
-The first single of the project based on Shimamoto's story, "Mr.", was released in conjuction with the book publication, and followed by Mori's story-based "Suki da" on May 30, Tsujimura's story-based "Umi no Manimani" on November 18, and Miyabe's story-based "Seventeen" on March 27 the next year.
-All songs were collected on the book's companion EP, issued on May 10, 2023, peaking at number nine on the Oricon Singles Chart.
+Yoasobi collaborated with four Naoki Prize winners—Rio Shimamoto, Mizuki Tsujimura, Miyuki Miyabe, and Eto Mori—to perform songs based on their short stories under the theme of "a story to read when you do [something] for the first time".
+All stories contain Shimamoto's Watashi Dake no Shoyūsha, Tsujimura's Yūrei, Miyabe's Iro Chigai no Trump, and Mori's Hikari no Tane.
+The short story collection was published as Hajimete no by Suirinsha on February 16, 2022.
+The first single of the project based on Shimamoto's story, "Mr.", was released in conjunction with the book publication.
+It was followed by Mori's story-based "Suki da" on May 30, Tsujimura's story-based "Umi no Manimani" on November 18, and Miyabe's story-based "Seventeen" on March 27 the next year.
+All songs were collected on the book's companion EP, issued on May 10, 2023.
+It peaked at number nine on the Oricon Singles Chart.
 The sequel project Hajimete no Bungei-bu was announced in September 2022.

-Beyond their musical discography, Yoasobi released their first video album, The Film, on March 23, containing videos of the duo's three concerts held in 2021 and unreleased footage from their episode on the documentary program Jōnetsu Tairiku.
-The duo participated in an outdoor music festival for the first time in August at the Rock in Japan Festival.
-Yoasobi performed the first opening theme of the mecha anime series Mobile Suit Gundam: The Witch from Mercury, titled "Shukufuku", based on the short story Yurikago no Hoshi by the anime's writer Ichirō Ōkouchi.
+Yoasobi participated in an outdoor music festival for the first time in August 2022, starting at the Rock in Japan Festival.
+The duo performed the first opening theme of the mecha anime series Mobile Suit Gundam: The Witch from Mercury, "Shukufuku", based on the short story Yurikago no Hoshi by the anime's writer Ichirō Ōkouchi.
 The song was released on October 1 and peaked at number two on the Japan Hot 100.
-The duo released their second English-language EP E-Side 2 on November 18.
+They released their second English-language EP E-Side 2 on November 18.
 The EP debuted at number ten on the Billboard Japan Hot Albums.
-Yoasobi performed overseas for the first time in December 2022 at the Head in the Clouds Festival in Indonesia and the Philippines.
-The duo collaborated with Universal Studios Japan to perform a theme for the student support campaign Unibaru, based on the story that won the campaign's contest, under the theme "unforgettable memories in school age at the [USJ] park".
-The winning story was Lens Goshi no Kirameki o by Nagi, and the song "Adventure" was released on February 15, 2023.
+Yoasobi performed overseas for the first time in December 2022 at the Head in the Clouds Festival in Indonesia.
+The duo collaborated with Universal Studios Japan's student support campaign Unibaru for a theme song based on the story that won the campaign's contest under the theme "unforgettable memories in school age at the [USJ] park".
+The winning story was Lens Goshi no Kirameki o by Nagi, resulted in the song "Adventure", released on February 15, 2023.